 Dani cleared her throat and stopped Marthailain.
 “I’m still reading up on the Darklings.
 What is the difference between the Vampire houses?”

 He seemed to contemplate the answer for a moment.
 “Houses like Crepusculum are made up of family members that are born of the bloodline.
 They live by a strict rule that they are allowed to turn only one person in their lifetime and even then they must gain permission.
 Most end up with another Vampire or an Otherworlder so there isn’t a need to turn anyone.
-They have rules about how and when the feed and who they can feed from.
+They have rules about how and when to feed and who they can feed from.
 Out of all the Darklings, they are the ones that put our lives most in danger because they are most often the ones discovered by Humans or other races that don’t know we exist.”

 “I see.
 So why don’t we just wipe them out?” she asked.
 I had to admit I was thinking the same thing.